The Australian Prudential Regulation Authority (APRA) has announced changes to how banks and lenders assess home loan applications.

 When you apply for a home loan, the bank or lender you want to borrow the money from assesses whether or not you’ll be able to meet the loan repayments.

-The bank/lender puts your loan application through a number of tests as part of their assessment.
+The bank/lender puts your loan application through several tests as part of their assessment.

 When they test your ability to afford the loan repayments, they test it at a higher interest rate than the loan’s actual interest rate.

-APRA’s serviceability guidance also indicates that a prudent bank/lender should use rates comfortably above these minima; most banks/lenders use a 7.25 % interest rate floor and a 2.25% buffer.
+Most banks/lenders actually used a 7.25 % interest rate floor and a 2.25% buffer.